-This deliciously fudgy mint chocolate cake is made in the slow cooker!
+This deliciously fudgy mint chocolate cake is made in the slow cooker or Instant Pot!
 Low carb, sugar free, keto, and gluten free recipe.

 Disclosure: I was provided with this book from Victory Belt Publishing free of charge in exchange for my fair and honest review.
 Please see my disclosure policy.
 This post also contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!